 Dexlansoprazole may also be used to treat stomach ulcers.

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking dexlansoprazole and each time you get a refill.
+HOW TO USE: Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking dexlansoprazole and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually once daily with or without food.
 If your symptoms usually occur after a meal, your doctor may direct you to take your dose every day before the same meal for best results.
 Dosage and length of treatment are based on your medical condition and response to treatment.